 At the release of Super Smash Bros. for Nintendo 3DS and Wii U, Nintendo started selling plastic figures of the characters in the game.
 These figures, called “amiibo”, contain a small chip in the base of each one that can be scanned into Nintendo games to potentially unlock a reward.
 Scanning a Smash Bros Link into The Legend of Zelda: Breath of the Wild, for example, unlocks Epona.
 Scanning Smash Bros Mario into Super Mario Odyssey unlocks a costume that looks like Mario’s appearance in the original Mario Bros.
+We have a reference guide available here.

 Unlike other games that used amiibo, Super Smash Bros for Nintendo 3DS and Wii U (otherwise referred to as Smash 4) had a different spin on what amiibo should do.
 Instead of unlocking small pieces of content, Smash 4 decided that scanning in an amiibo of a character in Smash 4 should allow you to teach a computer-controlled version of that character to fight.
 Basically, if you bought a Mario amiibo, you could teach Mario to fight.